Freight Frowarder Definition: Everything You Need to Know

 The largest companies have all their own warehouses and offices, but a single person operation is possible due to the fact that a person can sub-lease those commercial facilities to ensure the movement of goods is done in a timely manner.
 There are a lot of different laws and modes of transportation the can be utilized as a freight forwarder, and the most successful forwarders are knowledgeable of every aspect and become assets for their customers.

 If you need help with freight forwarding, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.